Bachelor of Arts History

 Total Credits Required: 120

-- Required Major Courses: 33
+- Required Major Core Courses: 30

 - General Education Courses: 41